nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ## 3. OAuth flow

-The mechanism of retrieving an access token using a JWT bearer token is based on the JSON Web Token \(JWT\) Profile for OAuth 2.0 Client Authentication and Authorization Grants [\[RFC7523\]](https://tools.ietf.org/html/rfc7523).
+The mechanism of retrieving an access token using a JWT Grant is based on the JSON Web Token \(JWT\) Profile for OAuth 2.0 Client Authentication and Authorization Grants [\[RFC7523\]](https://tools.ietf.org/html/rfc7523).

 ![](../.gitbook/assets/nuts-oauth-authorization-flow.png)